 - Includes XA Driver for Oracle DB - packages "go-oci8" provided by Mavimax.

-- The Go applications made for Enduro/X will benefit all the features that comes from Enduro/X Core package.
+- The Go applications made for Enduro/X will benefit all the features that come from Enduro/X Core package.